 Iran Travel Warning

 The Department of State warns U.S. citizens to carefully consider the risks of travel to Iran.
-Dual national Iranian-American citizens may encounter difficulty in departing Iran.
-U.S. citizens should stay current with media coverage of local events and carefully consider nonessential travel.
-This Travel Warning updates the Travel Warning for Iran issued January 16, 2015.
+This replaces the Travel Warning for Iran of August 5, 2015, to reiterate and highlight the risk of arrest and detention of U.S. citizens, particularly dual national Iranian-Americans, in Iran.
+All U.S. citizens should stay current with media coverage of local events and carefully consider nonessential travel.

 The Iranian government continues to repress some minority religious and ethnic groups, including Christians, Baha'i, Arabs, Kurds, Azeris, and others.
 Consequently, some areas within the country where these minorities reside, including the Baluchistan border area near Pakistan and Afghanistan, the Kurdish northwest of the country, and areas near the Iraqi border, remain unsafe.
 Iranian authorities have detained and harassed U.S. citizens, particularly those of Iranian origin.
 Former Muslims who have converted to other religions, religious activists, and persons who encourage Muslims to convert are subject to arrest and prosecution.

-Our ability to assist U.S. citizens in Iran in the event of an emergency is extremely limited.
+The U.S. government’s ability to assist U.S. citizens in Iran in the event of an emergency is extremely limited.
 U.S. citizens in Iran should ensure that they have updated documentation at all times and make their own plans in the event of an emergency.
-For more information, see "What the Department of State Can and Can't Do in a Crisis" at the Department's website.
+For more information, see "What the Department of State Can and Can't Do in a Crisis" at the Department's website."

 For further information: